Unfortunately for new parents, babies don’t come out of the womb knowing how to be good sleepers.

 Should I focus on gentle sleep training for naps or night sleep first?

 A baby that sleeps well at night will take better naps; consequently, a baby that naps better will sleep better at night, too!
 If you’re struggling to get your baby down for the night and during the day, focus on night time sleep first.
-Once you master night sleep, move on to naps.
+Once you master night sleep, move on to nap training.

 What if my baby won’t fall asleep without nursing/bottle or a pacifier?